ServiceNowDevProgram/code-snippets/Core ServiceNow APIs/GlideRecord/Compare_2_records/README.md

 ---

+## Scope
+This script is designed to run in the Global scope.
+If used in a scoped application, ensure that the target table is accessible from that scope (cross-scope access must be allowed).

 ## Usage
 Run this script in a **Background Script** or **Fix Script**:

 ```js
 compareRecords('incident', 'sys_id_1_here', 'sys_id_2_here');
 ```
+---
 ## Example Output
 ```js
 short_description: "Printer not working" vs "Printer offline"